Four dead after plane crash at London airport as all flights remain cancelled

-Southend Airport: Four dead after plane crash as all flights remain cancelled
+Southend Airport: Four dead after plane crash confirmed as foreign nationals; airport closed until further notice

 Emergency services were called to the scene shortly before 4pm after reports of a collision involving a 12-metre aircraft.
 Essex Police described the incident as “serious” and said investigations were ongoing.